Florida Law Shortens Yellow Lights, Resulting in Millions of Dollars in Red Light Fines

 Each yellow light interval is calculated by a formula.
 While drivers’ approach speed is the most important factor, other elements come into play as well.
 Reaction times, the size of the intersection, and roadway inclines affect the light’s length as well.
 In 2010, Florida passed the Mark Wandell Act, which allowed the state to regulate traffic cameras statewide.
 At the time, FDOT mandated that yellow light intervals should factor in the 85th percentile of drivers’ speed on the roadway or the posted speed limit, whichever number was greater.

-In 2011, Florida legislature removed the “whichever is greater” element from the calculation, allowing the yellow light intervals to be based on whichever number was lesser.
+In 2011, the Florida legislature removed the “whichever is greater” element from the calculation, allowing the yellow light intervals to be based on whichever number was lesser.
 After the new rule, FDOT mandated lengthier yellow lights at some intersections and shorter yellow lights at others.
 Most of the shortened intervals were made at intersections with red light traffic cameras.
 According to FDOT, the yellow lights weren’t changed for financial purposes.
-In fact, FDOT claims that its portion of the earnings will go to the General Revenue Fund, Spinal Cord Injury Trust Fund, and the Department of Health Administrative Trust Fund.
+In fact, FDOT claims that its portion of the earnings will go to the General Revenue Fund, the Spinal Cord Injury Trust Fund, and the Department of Health Administrative Trust Fund.